alcesleo/OptimizeSiteExercise/README.md

 -   Adjusted the JS to use this function instead of making lots of requests.
 -   Broke out the message getting into its own function.
 -   Calling this function after a message is posted.

+## Conclusion

+There is **a lot** that is still wrong with this application.
+Amongst many others:

+- Passwords are in plaintext.
+- Docblocks are missing everywhere.
+- Mixed return values are used.
+- Standards, oh god the standards.
+- Database design, fields are not in a good order etc...
+- The "non-page" php-files can be accessed, displaying a blank page.
+- Logout should be it's own page instead of having to use a query string...
+- Empty messages can be entered.

+The application was a steaming bag of dogshit, and now I've stomped out the fire.
+I don't ever want to do work like this again.